kizniche/Mycodo/mycodo-manual.md

 SMTP Password | The password for the user.
 From Email | What the from email address be set as.
 This should be the actual email address for this user.
 Max emails (per hour) | Set the maximum number of emails that can be sent per hour.
 If more notifications are triggered within the hour and this number has been reached, the notifications will be discarded.
+Send Test Email | Test the email configuration by sending a test email.

 Camera Settings
 ---------------